Xunnamius/black-flag/packages/extensions/README.md

 > [!IMPORTANT]
 >
-> `requires` is a superset of and replacement for vanilla yargs's
+> `requires` is a superset of and replacement for vanilla Yargs's
 > [`implies`][27].
 BFE also has [its own implication implementation][18].

 `requires` enables checks to ensure the specified arguments, or argument-value